 MedicinesComplete, from the Royal Pharmaceutical Society, is the definitive online resource for drug and healthcare information, bringing together the world’s leading resources to provide healthcare professionals with expert and unbiased knowledge to make the best clinical decisions on the use and administration of drugs and medicines.

 Using Medicines Complete you have access to the BNF, Martindale’s, Stockley’s Drug Interactions, and more.

 Literature Searching & Article Request Service

-Your NHS library team can find you high quality evidence to inform decision making – saving you time to care for your patients
+Your NHS library team can find you high quality evidence to inform decision making – saving you time to care for your patients.

 If you need the latest research for patient care, service improvements, guidelines and more, but you don’t have the time or the knowledge to search, we can help.
-We can search healthcare databases such as Medline for information on specific topics, all you need to do it request an evidence search.
+We can search healthcare databases such as Medline for information on specific topics, all you need to do is request an evidence search.
 We can also offer training sessions on how to conduct a literature search yourself if you prefer.

 If you’re struggling to locate a specific article, or you don’t have time to search for it, we can find articles for you.
-Complete our article request form online and in most cases we obtain it from another NHS library free of charge.
+Complete our article request form online and in most cases we can obtain it from another NHS library free of charge.